JakeWharton/SdkSearch/README.md

 Deploying
 ---------

+ 1. Ensure all source mappings are working.

+    * Run `gw :references-validator:run`

+    * Correct any 404s in `ReferenceLists.kt`

- 1. Create a clean release build: `./gradlew clean assembleRelease`
+ 2. Create a clean release build: `./gradlew clean assembleRelease`

- 2. Install it onto a device: `./gradlew installRelease`
+ 3. Install it onto a device: `./gradlew installRelease`

- 3. Run `adb shell am start -n com.jakewharton.sdksearch/.ui.MainActivity -e crash true` and ensure that the app crashed and that the exception was reported to Bugsnag.
+ 4. Run `adb shell am start -n com.jakewharton.sdksearch/.ui.MainActivity -e crash true` and ensure that the app crashed and that the exception was reported to Bugsnag.

- 4. Upload to Google Play.
+ 5. Upload to Google Play.